Inca Trail Tours & Reservations 2023

 The descent from the pass is steep, but moderately easy, following the trail to the valley floor and the second night’s campsite at Pacamayo at 3,600m.
 There are restroom facilities here.

 DAY 3: PACAMAYO TO WIÑAY WAYNA (15KM)

 From Pacamayo, it takes an hour to hike up to the ruins of Runkuracay.
 These small circular ruins occupy overlook the Pacamayo Valley.

 The trail then passes Conchamarca, a small Inca village situated in the shadows of Sayacmarca, which was likely a respite for travelers on their way to Machu Picchu.
-The path then descends into a spectacular forest of orchids, mosses, tree ferns and flowers, passing through an impressive Incan tunnel, carved into the rock leading down.
+The path then descends into a spectacular cloud forest of orchids, mosses, tree ferns, and flowers, passing through an impressive Incan tunnel, carved into the rock leading down.

 The trail goes to the third pass (3,700m).
 The view from the pass offers picturesque views of several snow-capped peaks including Salkantay (6,180m) and Veronica (5,750m).
 A few minutes after the pass is Phuyupatamarca, which means Town in the Clouds.
-Access to the ruins is by a steep set of Incan stairs as you descend approximately 1000 steps.
+Access to the Inca ruin is by a steep set of Incan stairs as you descend approximately 1000 steps.

 We will then arrive at Wiñay Wayna as the last official campsite before Machu Picchu.

 DAY 4: WIÑAY WAYNA TO MACHU PICCHU (5KM), RETURN TO CUSCO